bcbio/bcbio-nextgen/docs/contents/single_cell.md

-# Counting cells with bcbio for inDrops3 data: proto-SOP
+# Counting cells and transcripts for inDrops3 data

 ## Workflow